Optimal Sensing Protocol for Statistically Polarized Nano-NMR with NV Centers

-with $L(\delta)$ the likelihood function for the probability of finding the NV at a given state.
-After $N$ measurements in an experiment of duration $T$ the total information is $I_\delta = \sum_N i_\delta$.
-We aim to maximize $I_\delta$ for a given protocol.
+with $L(\delta)$ the likelihood of finding the NV in a given state.
+After $N$ measurements in an experiment of duration $T$, the total information is $I_\delta = \sum_N i_\delta$.
+We aim to theoretically maximize $I_\delta$ for a given protocol, seeking the best possible experimental $\Delta\delta$.

-Here, we compare Qdyne with one of the most advanced sensing protocols: correlation spectroscopy (CS) \cite{Laraoui2013,Staudacher2013}.
-We benchmark the information about the frequency that we can extract with both protocols, using single NV centers, in the scenario of a finite correlation magnetic signal originating in a statistically polarized sample, by defining the ratio \be R_\delta = I_\delta^\mathrm{Qd}/I_\delta^\mathrm{CS} \ee between the Fisher information of Qdyne $I_\delta^\mathrm{Qd}$ and CS $I_\delta^\mathrm{CS}$.
-In what follows, we calculate theoretically $I_\delta$ for each protocol, and estimate it from statistically polarized nano-NMR experiments to show that, usually, $R_\delta > 1$.
+Here, we compare Qdyne with one of the most advanced sensing protocols: correlation spectroscopy \cite{Laraoui2013,Staudacher2013}.
+We benchmark the achievable $I_\delta$ for each protocol, in the scenario of a magnetic signal with a limited coherence time originating from a statistically polarized sample, by defining the ratio \cite{oviedocasado2022} \be R_\delta = I_\delta^\mathrm{Qdyne}/I_\delta^\mathrm{CS} \ee between the Fisher information of Qdyne $I_\delta^\mathrm{Qdyne}$ and CS $I_\delta^\mathrm{CS}$.
+In what follows, we theoretically calculate $I_\delta$ for each protocol showing that, in most experimental scenarios, $R_\delta > 1$.
+Then, we compare it to $\Delta\delta$ obtained from statistically polarized nano-NMR experiments and demonstrate strong accord with the theoretical modeling.